sw1sh/QuantumPotatoChips/typst/main.typ

   )<tab:channels>
 ]

-The Bloch surface of the quantum potato chip, $sqrt(3){ (1 - 2 q), (2p-1)(2q-1),(1 - 2 p)}$ will be transformed into a new one as show in the following equation, for bit flip, phase flip, bit-phase flip, depolarization, amplitude damping, and phase damping, respectively:
+The Bloch surface of the quantum potato chip, $sqrt(3){ (1 - 2 q), (2p-1)(2q-1),(1 - 2 p)}$ will be transformed into a new one as shown in the following equation, for bit flip, phase flip, bit-phase flip, depolarization, amplitude damping, and phase damping, respectively:

 #[#set text(9.5pt)
 #show math.equation: set text(size: 8pt)